-Nesbitt has worked as a consultant and contractor with a variety of museums and cultural institutions, including the Cleveland Metroparks Zoo, Chicago History Museum, and Morton Arboretum.
+Nesbitt has worked as a consultant and contractor with a variety of museums and cultural institutions, including the Cleveland Metroparks Zoo, Chicago History Museum and Morton Arboretum.
 She has authored two children’s books: Sokita Celebrates the New Year, winner of the National Association for Multicultural Education, and My Amazon River Day, an Independent Publisher award finalist.
 She holds a Bachelor of Arts in English from Haverford College in Pennsylvania, as well as a Masters of Arts in Folklore from the University of North Carolina at Chapel Hill.
 Nesbitt also taught writing at the Middle East Technical University in Turkey for a year as a Fulbright Fellow.
 During her free time, Nesbitt enjoys travel, visiting museums, zoos and aquariums, and sewing.
-She resides in Berwyn, IL with her husband and two young daughters.